Ir al contenido

 • P.5 Gross capital formation

-• NP Acquisitions less disposals of non-produced assets
+• NP Acquisitions less transfers of non-produced assets

 • D.9 Capital transfers, payable

 • United Nations COFOG classification.
-It has three classification levels: divisions, groups and classes.
+It has three levels of classification: divisions, groups and classes.
 The divisions, which in turn are divided into groups, are as follows:

 • 01 - General public services